viamrobotics/docs/docs/tutorials/configure/pet-photographer.md

 #### Include the filter module requirements

-The filter function in your custom filter module must contain two critical elements.
+The filter function in your custom filter module must contain two critical elements:

 1. A utility function that will check if the caller of the filter function is the data management service.
-2. A safeguard that ensures if the data management service is not the caller, an error and the unfiltered data is returned.
+1. A safeguard that ensures if the [data management](/services/data/) service is not the caller, an error and the unfiltered data is returned.

+For programming languages other than Python and Go, similar utility functions will be exposed to help you check the caller of your filter function.
+The approach to perform this check may differ depending on the particular function and programming language.
+For detailed information, please refer to your chosen language's SDK documentation.

 #### Check the caller of the collector function

-When creating your own filter module, it's required to include a utility function to check whether the data management service is the caller of the function responsible for data capture.
+When creating your own filter module, you must include a utility function to check whether the data management service is the caller of the function responsible for data capture.
 If a service other than the data management service calls the function, it will return the original, unfiltered data.

-The approach for checking the caller of the collector function varies depending on the programming language used to configure your camera:
+To check the caller of the collector function:

 {{< tabs >}}
 {{% tab name="Python"%}}